-Step Description Reference Manage host or database resources.
-Add the information about the prepared hosts or databases to the bastion host for centralized You can select any of the following methods to add the information: management.
-Adding a Host or Database Resource • Importing Host or Database Resources from a File • Importing Host or Database Resources from an Account Automatically Discovering Host or Database Resources Create resource accounts.
+Step Description Reference or database prepared Add the information about the prepared hosts or databases to the bastion host for centralized You can select any of the following methods to add the information: management.
+Adding a Host or Database Resource • Importing Host or Database Resources from a File Importing Host or Database Resources from an Account Automatically Discovering Host or Database Resources Create resource accounts.
 Create login accounts for managed host or database resources.
 Creating a Resource Account and Associating It with the Corresponding Resource A resource account uniquely identifies a host or database resource managed in a bastion host.
 You need to create a resource account for each managed host or database resource and associate the resource with the account.
 O&M personnel can use the account to log in to the host or database resource for O&M operations.
 Authorize O&M. You can configure access control policies and associate the policies with users and resource accounts to control O&M personnel, O&M resources, and O&M operations.
 Creating an ACL Rule and Associating It with Users and Resource Accounts

-Step Description Reference bastion ho to O&M p personnel host or da way based Send the user account and bastion host login information to O&M personnel.
-O&M personnel log in to managed host or database resources in a way based on the host or database protocol type.
-Hosts with SSH, Telnet, and Rlogin protocols configured Using an SSH Client to Log In to Resources for O&M MySQL, SQL Server, Oracle, DB2, PostgreSQL, and GaussDB databases Using an SSO Client to Log In to Database Resources for O&M Hosts with SSH, Telnet, RDP, and VNC protocols configured Using a Web Browser to Log In to Resources for O&M Hosts with FTP and SFTP protocols configured Using an FTP or SFTP Client to Log In to File Transfer Resources
+Step Description Reference End bastion host login information to O&M personnel.
+O&M personnel log in to managed host or database resources in a Hosts with SSH, Telnet, and Rlogin protocols configured Using an SSH Client to Log In to Resources for O&amp;M MySQL, SQL Server, Oracle, DB2, PostgreSQL, and GaussDB databases Using an SSO Client to Log In to Database Resources for O&amp;M Hosts with SSH, Telnet, RDP, and VNC protocols configured Using a Web Browser to Log In to Resources for O&amp;M Hosts with FTP and SFTP protocols configured Using an FTP or SFTP Client to Log In to File Transfer Resources

-3.3 Managing Application Resources
+2.3 Managing Application Resources